-Upon moving in, our temporary solution was opening and closing their pack and plays EVERY.
+Upon moving in, our temporary solution was opening and closing their pack and playing EVERY.
 SINGLE.
 NIGHT.
 (Can you already tell what a pain in the butt that was?!)
 The pack and plays took up every inch of floor space, and we were constantly breaking an intense sweat just to get them situated for the night.
 We did that for the first 5 weeks, and the sheer memory still gives me anxiety!

 Luckily, we eventually came up with a permanent solution!
-We custom built our own bunk bed gates which are quite beautiful, safe, and problem-solving!
+We custom-built our own bunk bed gates which are quite beautiful, safe, and problem-solving!
 (Tiny living sure does make you “handy!”)
-All to say, whatever you decide works best for you, your family, and your rig’s floorplan, I highly encourage you to have a solution in place prior to moving in so you can have one less thing to worry about and make the transition easier for everyone!
+All to say, whatever you decide works best for you, your family, and your rig’s floor plan, I highly encourage you to have a solution in place prior to moving in so you can have one less thing to worry about and make the transition easier for everyone!
 Mom and Dad…you got this!

 (Traveling full-time since 2020.
 Currently in a Jayco Jayflight 27RL)

-There are so many reasons people are drawn to the RV life.
+There are so many reasons people are drawn to RV life.
 Whether you are a weekend warrior, a few big trips a year, or living full-time, many if not most are here to see the great outdoors and everything it has to offer.
 Going green and using sustainable products in your RV can be easier than you think.

 Starting small and switching out a few items that are less environmentally friendly for green products is a great place to start.
 There are so many options here, so I will share a simple one that most of us use no matter what type of RVer we are.

-Soap – something everyone uses, but have you ever thought about what is in your soap or what to do with all those bottles in your shower?
+Soap is something everyone uses, but have you ever thought about what is in your soap or what to do with all those bottles in your shower?
 My tip is to buy handmade craft soap during your travels.
 It has virtually no excess packaging other than a possible tag usually made from recycled paper.